Creating variables in the mabl Trainer

 - Select an element on the page.

-- From the Property selector, choose what element property you would like to set the variable to, such as innerText, class, or tagName.
+- From the Property selector, choose what element property you want to set the variable to, such as innerText, class, or tagName.

 - Assign the variable a name.